Close

 3. Payment of the necessary fees (outlined below)

-4. Confirmation received by email and new title deed issued
+4. Confirmation received by email, and a new title deed issued

-The transfer can take place in a single day, with a confirmation email sent to the buyer as well as the issuance of a new title deed in their name to confirm that they are the new owner.
+The transfer can take place in a single day.
+The buyer will receive a confirmation email, and a new title deed will be issued in their name to confirm that they are the new owners.

 Fees & Costs Associated with Buying A Property in Dubai